saurabhpatle07/Note_Taker_SpringBoot/README.md

 ## Technologies Used

+- **Java**: Core programming language used for backend development.
 - **Hibernate**: Object-relational mapping (ORM) framework for managing database operations.
 - **Spring Framework**: Provides a comprehensive programming and configuration model for modern Java-based enterprise applications.
 - **Jakarta Servlet**: Handles HTTP requests and responses for web applications.
 - **MySQL Database**: Relational database management system for storing note data.
 - **JSP (JavaServer Pages)**: Allows the dynamic generation of web pages based on HTML and XML-like markup.
 - **CSS**: Used for styling the user interface of the web application.

 ## Usage